g-cesar/StickerSense/README.md

 2. Create a `.env` file in the root directory.
 3. Add your key: `GEMINI_API_KEY=your_api_key_here`.

-> **Note**: The free tier (5 RPM, 250K TPM) is sufficient for personal use.
+> **Note**: The free tier has usage limits.
 The app automatically handles rate limiting when "Più preciso" mode is enabled.
+For current limits, see [Google AI API Pricing](https://ai.google.dev/pricing).

 ## 🛠️ Tech Stack